emilyriederer/website/content/post/duckdb-carolina/index.md

 -   NC voter registration file from [NCSBE](https://www.ncsbe.gov/results-data) (\~9M records, will be static for this cycle once registration closes in October)
 -   NC 10-year voter history file from [NCSBE](https://www.ncsbe.gov/results-data) (\~22M records, static)

-All of these files are released as Zipped full-population (as opposed to delta) CSV files.
+All of these files are released as zipped full-population (as opposed to delta) CSV files.

 One can imagine that this data is of great interest to campaign staff, political scientists, pollsters, and run-of-the-mill political junkies and prognosticators.